 Later, he quickly learned that the girl forgot to log out of her account and, out of panic, he asked her to delete the messages.
 However, it was too late.
 Even if it was removed, the messages can be accessed via Facebook’s servers.

-Despite Cadajas’ claims, the messenger thread was obtained by private means, and not by government officials and police offers and therefore, is not a violation of the right to privacy.
+Despite Cadajas’ claims, the messenger thread was obtained by private means, not by government officials and police officers and therefore, is not a violation of the right to privacy.
 Also, Cadajas gave his Facebook password to said minor and therefore, already lost a part of the privacy he was trying to claim.

 In addition, the High Court also stated that the restrictions do not violate the Data Privacy Act since the evidence was used to process a criminal act.